 The proposed legislation in Mexico City suggests an estimate on the duration of a marriage contract that is no less than two years, and as long as “’til death do us part.”
 Personally, I think this suggestion makes great sense.
 Marriage, by civic standards, is a contract, despite what the Roman Church might state, and I think that having a discussion about the terms of this contract, prior to signing it, is a prudent and sensible thing to do.
 Isn’t that the understanding with any contractual agreement that we sign?

-I’m not married now, but I’ve written here about almost doing so when I was 24 years old (see “I Canceled My Wedding.”)
-Fortunately, I opted out in time, rather than ignoring my second thoughts and going through all the paces, which would have led to watching the marriage sour and a likely, eventual divorce.
-That relationship lasted a total of seven years, so that’s a time marker that has stayed with me.
+I’m not married now, but I’ve written about almost doing so when I was twenty-four years old (see “I Canceled My Wedding.”)
+Fortunately, I canceled it ten days before, rather than ignoring my second thoughts and going through all the paces, which would have led to watching the marriage sour and a likely eventual divorce.
+Our relationship lasted seven years, a time marker that stayed with me.

-Since that experience, I have often opined that marriage contracts should be offered in definite year increments, with the option of renewal.
-Seven seems like a good number, due to the concept that our cells and our bodies completely change in seven year increments, and that we subsequently live our lives in seven year cycles.
-At least, that’s a known hypothesis.
-(Thus, the “seven year itch.”)
+Since that experience, I have often opined that marriage contracts should be offered in defined year-increments with the option of renewal.
+Seven seems like a good number, since most of the cells in our bodies completely change every seven years and we symbolically become new people in that time frame.
+At least, that’s a general concept.
+Not to mention, the “seven year itch,” which is a real thing, according to studies.
 Why not make marriage licenses into renewable seven year contracts?
-Then, when the time is approaching for renewal, you can revisit what you have, discuss it with your partner, and decide if you’d like to renew.
+Then, when the time approaches for renewal, you can revisit what you have, discuss it with your partner, and decide if you’d like to renew.

 People get married for many different reasons.
 Why not revisit our approach to marriage and treat it as the contract that it truly is?
 Discuss all the terms.
 Agree to them.
 If “’til death do us part” is the way you want to go, then so be it, that can be the length you determine.
 Romance is wonderful, but at least honest communication and mutual understanding will be part of the deal before you both sign on the dotted line.

-My guess is that couples will be happier and their relationships healthier by approaching marriage in this way.
-There will be a lot less divorce and a lot more happier marriages in the world.
+My guess is that couples will be happier and their relationships healthier by approaching marriage this way.
+There would be less divorce and many more happy marriages in the world.